An investment in knowledge always pays the best interest.— Benjamin Franklin

 The expense ratio is an important metric when comparing funds, because it can make a significant difference over time.
 Any money paid for expenses is money that is not invested and earns no profit.
 High expenses are not proportional to better management.
 In fact, frequently, high-expense funds underperform index funds, which are minimally managed and have very low expense ratios.
 A fund's managers can become rich simply by collecting expenses, even as the fund's NAV declines!

 1. Net Asset Value (NAV) change.
 The NAV is the share price of the fund, obtained by dividing the value of the fund's holdings by the number of outstanding shares.
-The share price is what you would have to pay to buy into the mutual fund, plus any fees.
+The share price is what you must pay to buy into the mutual fund, plus any fees.
 The change in NAV, reported at the end of every market day, reflects the increase or decrease in the value per share.

-|Net Asset Value (NAV) =||Value of Fund|
+|Net Asset Value (NAV)||=||Value of Fund |

 Number of Shares